Updated October 6, 2023

 In 1493 Christopher Columbus landed on what would later become St Croix, US Virgin Islands at Salt River Bay changing the course of the island’s history and setting the stage for 7 European Flags to fly over the island.
-This is the only spot in the United States where Columbus actually landed and was the first violent altercation between the Old World and the New.
+Columbus landing on St Croix is the only place on US soil where he actually set foot.
+And, notably, it was the location of the first violent altercation between the Old World and the New.
 Salt River Bay National Historical Park and Ecological Preserve marks an area of incredible history not only for the island but for the world in general.

 The prehistoric site at Salt River is one of the most significant in the whole of the Virgin Islands and tells an important story of the past.